bleaktwig/yuadrem-wiki/docs/languages/index.md

 <!---------------------------------------------------------------------------->
 ### Naenkian Family
-Since Tek talks through its root system and spores, the god-tree did not teach any tongue to the [barkskin](../kins/barkskin.md).
+Since Tek talks through its root system and spores, the god-tree did not teach any tongue to the [elves](../kins/elf.md).
 They were, however, later taught verbal language by the imates, establishing communication between the two kins.
-Barkskins learned a modified version of Babazano adapted to their unique morphology, which turned into the _naenkian family_.
+Elves learned a modified version of Babazano adapted to their unique morphology, which turned into the _naenkian family_.

 **Gannagian**, sometimes referred to as Old Knaenese, is the first tongue forked from Babazano.
-Lacking teeth and lips, barkskins communicate only with their alveolar ridge and palate, and as such Gannagian words have very rough sounds, and are hard to learn for members of the other kins.
+Lacking teeth and lips, elves communicate only with their alveolar ridge and palate, and as such Gannagian words have very rough sounds, and are hard to learn for members of the other kins.
 Gannagian is only spoken in Gannag<!-- TODO.
 Link. -->, and is the basis for the gannagian apomantic system<!-- TODO.
 Link. -->.

 **Knaenese** is the most common tongue in the naenkian family, and is spoken in the chiefdom of Knagan<!-- TODO.
 Link. -->.
-The barkskin there, unable to rely on Tek's roots and spores, had to develop their language to something much more complex than the simple Gannag.
+The elves there, unable to rely on Tek's roots and spores, had to develop their language to something much more complex than the simple Gannag.

-**Leaf Runes** is a script imagined by imates and barkskins that was used to communicate between the two.
+**Leaf Runes** is a script imagined by imates and elves that was used to communicate between the two.
 The words are written into trees, and the shape of each glyph depends on the texture of their bark.
-This makes it very hard for the other kins to understand the writing, but is fairly simple for the imates and barkskins thanks to their intimate relation with trees.
+This makes it very hard for the other kins to understand the writing, but is fairly simple for the imates and elves thanks to their intimate relation with trees.
 Leaf Runes are mostly used to provide secretive guidance in forests.

 <!---------------------------------------------------------------------------->
 ## Uldian Tree